 The City of Joondalup actively manages over 500 hectares of natural areas, the remainder is managed by state government and private land owners.

-Increasing protection of ecological communities within the City will ensure that ecosystems and biological diversity, as well as the numerous benefits deriving from biodiversity are conserved for future generations.
+Increasing protection of ecological communities within the City of Joondalup will ensure that the City's ecosystems and biological diversity, as well as the numerous benefits deriving from biodiversity are conserved for future generations.